imaginarygarage/Fluid/README.md

  ## The display

  The display is a 128x64 pixel monochromatic OLED display driven by an SSD1306 controller.
 The display hardware is configured for I2C communication.
 Due to the monochromatic nature of the display, 8 pixels can be addressed by a single byte, which means that each frame can be represented in 1024 bytes.
 Including the overhead of I2C communication and inter-device communication, each frame transmission ultimately consists of 1080 bytes.
-With a goal of 30 frames per second, a minimum transmission frequency of roughly 300KHz is required, which is readily satisfied by the 400KHz fast-mode.
+With a goal of 30 frames per second, a minimum transmission frequency of roughly 300KHz is required, which is readily satisfied by the 400KHz fast-mode of I2C.
 Transmissions are handled via DMA to allow the processor to focus on simulating and drawing the fluid.

  ## The microcontroller

- An STM32F030K6 is the ultimate target for this project.
-With only 32kb of Flash, 4kb of RAM, a maximum clock of 48MHz, and no FPU, there's a little extra work necessary to make sure that resources are used wisely.
+ The STM32F030K6.
+With only 4kb of RAM, a maximum clock of 48MHz, and no FPU, there's a little extra work necessary to make sure that the limited resources are used wisely.

- Current testing utilizes an STM32F051R8 because it is available on the STM32F0Discovery board that I had lying around.
-This is a functionally similar MCU with 64kb Flash and 8kb RAM.
+ Note: the binary produced by this project will work on an STM32F0Discovery as well, as the STM32F051R8 is sufficiently similar to the target chip.

  ## The software